 so, what shape is the universe?

 Early last month, a paper claiming that we’ve misunderstood the shape of our universe made the media rounds on popular science sites before being mocked by The Daily Show because the only nerds Trevor Noah is fine with are political ones.
-Apparently, after examining a map of the cosmic microwave background radiation, or CMBR, created by the Planck space observatory, a team of researchers proposed that some of the initially flagged anomalies are best explained if we assume that we live in a closed universe instead of an open one as we assumed.
-Of course, the important questions about their findings.
+Apparently, after examining a map of the cosmic microwave background radiation, or CMBR, created by the Planck space observatory, a team of researchers proposed that some of the initially flagged anomalies are best explained if we assume that we live in a closed universe instead of an open one as we thought.
+Of course, this raises three important questions about their findings.
 What does that mean?
 Why did we think the universe was open?
 And finally, how sure are we about these results?

 So, what does it mean to live in a closed universe?
 Imagine building a spaceship that could fly through space as long as you wanted.
 Point it in a certain direction and in an open universe, you’d be able to keep going forever because the universe stretches infinitely in every possible direction.
 But in a closed universe, you’d eventually return to where we started just like you would when navigating the surface of a planet because the cosmos will curl in on itself like a mobius strip.
-It also means that the universe wouldn’t just drift apart and slowly cool off into its lowest quantum state over the eons but eventually return to its starting point and cause a Big Crunch, ending with a bang, not an icy whisper.
+It also means that the universe wouldn’t just drift apart and slowly cool off into its lowest quantum state over the eons but eventually return to its starting point and cause a Big Crunch, ending with a bang, not an icy whimper.

 taking a level to the universe